 12. Smart Shoppers Know the ABCs

-Grab Hawaiian souvenirs on the cheap when you shop at ABC Stores.
-The retailer has 70 locations worldwide, with most of them throughout the Hawaiian Islands, where you can pick up authentic aloha shirts, tiki statues, chocolate-covered macadamia nuts and more at reasonable prices.
-You also can order online and have items delivered directly to your home so you don’t have to make room in your suitcase.
+Grab Hawaiian souvenirs on the cheap when you shop at ABC Stores — just don’t make too many impulse purchases.
+The retailer has 73 locations worldwide, with most of them throughout the Hawaiian Islands, where you can pick up authentic aloha shirts, tiki statues, chocolate-covered macadamia nuts and more at reasonable prices.
+You also can order online and have items delivered directly to your home so you don’t have to make room in your suitcase

 13. Enjoy Free Entertainment

 You don’t have to pay big bucks to experience Polynesian entertainment; malls, hotels and public spaces offer shows and classes.
 Head to the Kuhio Beach Hula Mound on Waikiki Beach to see hula dance troupes three evenings a week.
 The Shops at Mauna Lani on the Kohala Coast have nighttime hula shows on Mondays and Thursdays.
 Or head to the Royal Hawaiian Center in Honolulu to learn how to strum a ukulele or weave hala leaves into wearable art.

 Buy a GO Oahu Card to visit up to 32 attractions on the island in one to seven days.
 One-day passes cost $74 for adults and $69 for children ages 3 to 12.
 Buying a multiday pass doesn’t mean you have to do a marathon sightseeing tour for several days in a row; you can use the pass for the additional days any time in the following two weeks.